violaaas/music/kinderszenen project/README.md

 ### Lighting:

-The best quality light source is natural light because it's bright and full spectrum which helps render colors better and allows your camera sensor to use a lower sensitivity when capturing your video.
+The best quality light source is natural light because it's bright and full spectrum which helps render colors better and allows your camera sensor to use a lower sensitivity when capturing you r video.
 Since natural light might not always be available, use as bright a light you feel comfortable with and place it behind the camera facing you.

 ### Framing:

 I'll leave it up to you to be creative with this, but since I'll be cropping/resizing your videos, it would be nice to have at least your face and your viola in the frame most of the time.
 It may help to do a couple test runs to determine whether it's the angle you want.

 ### What to Wear: